rricharz/Tek4010/README.md

 graphics codes can be displayed using this terminal emulator, but the lowest two bits of each axis are not used in this case, as in the Tektronix 4014 without the enhanced graphics module.
-It would be easy to add the capability to support the 4K resolution of the 4014 with enhanced graphics module, but the current Raspberry Pi hardware cannot handlesuch a high resolution.
+It would be easy to add the capability to support the 4K resolution of the 4014 with enhanced graphics module, but the current Raspberry Pi hardware cannot handle such a high resolution.

 **Compiling the tek4010 project**